michaelparenteau/nvim/README.md

 [zen-mode](https://github.com/folke/zen-mode.nvim) plugin.
 Plenty of other stuff -- load it up and give it a whirl.

-Remember - "One man gathers what another man spills."
+"One man gathers what another man spills." - [⚡️💀🌹](https://www.youtube.com/watch?v=z5b_awjAn7s)

 You must leave now, take what you need, you think will last.
-But whatever you wish to keep, you better grab it fast.
+But whatever you wish to keep, you better grab it fast. - [Van covers Dylan](https://www.youtube.com/watch?v=jdb_3H-28dE)

 Have fun.
 Be kind.

 ---